sergeynordicresults/sergeynordicresults.github.io/index.md

 > "If God from Bible is laws of universe, then hell and heaven is a memory of people." (mine)

 > The great flood story is about that you should prepare, because flood is coming.
-The Cain and Avel - is that its only a constatation of a fact that people will envy your success and maybe kill you (Jordan Peterson)
+The Cain and Avel - is that its only a statement of a fact that people will envy your success and maybe kill you (Jordan Peterson)

 > We sell today for tomorrow.
 (Jordan Peterson)